-Upon returning from their hour with God I have found that many of them will have heard God tell them, "I love you."
+Upon returning from their hour with God, many of them will have heard God tell them, "I love you."
 Some have not heard those words in a long time.
 This is a powerful time of sharing.

 Who are you?
 Nouwen counsels us not to define ourselves by the following alternative identities.

 1. Do not define yourself as: "I am what I do."
 He writes: "When I do good things and have a little success in life, I feel good about myself.
 But when I fail, I start getting depressed."
 (Ib.)
 To define yourself by what you do is to live on a spiritual and emotional roller coaster that is a function of your accomplishments.

 2. Do not define yourself as: "I am what other people say about me."
 "What people say about you has great power.
 When people speak well of you, you can walk around quite freely.
 But when somebody starts saying negative things about you, you might start feeling sad.
 When someone talks against you, it can cut deep into your heart.
 Why let what others say about you - good or ill - determine what you are?"
 (Ib., 29)